Unusual Advancement

 Judge Bennett looks to deceptively position himself to appear taller than he really was.

-that made it easier for a short man to stand in the stirrups without it being highly noticeable.
+that made it easier for a short man to stand in the stirrups without it being very noticeable.

-There is nothing official showing Bennett ever attained the rank of Colonel,
+There are no official records showing Bennett ever attained the rank of Colonel,

 and there also aren’t any official records on the wounds he claimed to sustain in combat.